 PREPARE FOR LIFE-LONG LEARNING by taking (in most cases) individual courses which may also satisfy other Gen Ed or major requirements.

 - Practice and Respect Critical and Ethical Reasoning (CER)

 - Write Effectively within One’s Discipline (WRTD)

 Students may reduce the number of credits they need to complete these requirements through courses certified in more than one area, AP courses, challenge exams, on-campus placement tests, course waivers, and faculty-designed themed course clusters.
 However, at a minimum, students must complete at least 30 credits of General Education awarded by an institution of higher education.
-Each of these requirements must be passed with a grade of C or better, or of S. In particular, a grade of P does not satisfy them.
+Each of these requirements must be passed with a grade of C or better, a grade of S, or a grade of P where the underlying grade is C or better.